code-mphi/ECOGEN/docs/sphinx_docs/source/Chap5_testCases_Chapter.rst

 Test cases
 ==========

-ECOGEN is provided including several test cases.
+ECOGEN is provided with several test cases.
 Major part of these tests can be found in companion papers.
-The full list of available test cases in the package are listed in the conductor input file *ECOGEN.xml*.
-Description of some provided test cases is presented in this section.
+The complete list of available test cases in the package are listed in the main input file *ECOGEN.xml*.
+Description of few provided test cases is presented in this section.
 We will refer to the test case following the line format to uncomment in *ECOGEN.xml* input file.

 .. admonition:: Example